mmann1123/pyGIS/_sources/docs/d_raster_crs_intro.md

 ```
 The final coordinate of the upper left hand corner are $(x_0,y_0) = (-105,105)$

-### Transform is a "map"
+### Translate is a "map"
-Now here's the magic, our new `transform` matrix can be used to easily find the coordinates of any cell based on its row and column number.
-Just to see how if works, we are going to multiply our `transform` matrix by `(row_number, column_number)` to retrieve the coordinates of that cell's upper right hand corner.
-Essentially, `transform` "maps" row and column indexes to coordinates!
+Now here's the magic, our new `translate` matrix can be used to easily find the coordinates of any cell based on its row and column number.
+To see how if works, we are going to multiply our `translate` matrix by `(row_number, column_number)` to retrieve the coordinates of that cell's upper right hand corner.
+Essentially, `translate` "maps" row and column indexes to coordinates!
 OMG!
 This is fun... ok kidding, but it's useful.

 Let's see how we can calculate a few coordinates (upper left) based on the visual examples below: